mainex/marchenko-kseniia_G21057148_assignment-one/README.md

 ## Cart

-Doesn't contain anything.
+Contains a table with a list of chosen items.
+Every string describes has an image, a title of item and how much does it cost.

 ## Item

 Describes the item.
 Contains an image, description and value.
 Has a button "Buy".
+After clicking on this button the item appears in the cart.